 Jazz fusion is a style I need to add more of into my record collection.

 When one thinks of Stanley Clarke, they think of two things: bass and jazz fusion music.
 Stanley Clarke is probably the person most singularly responsible for bringing recognition to bass as a lead instrument instead of just part of the rhythm section.
 Jazz fusion, with its freeform breakaway jamming style was absolutely the best fit for Clarke’s playing style.
 He is absolutely amazing to listen to.

 Stanley Clarke recorded this self titled album – his second solo effort – while he was still in the band “Return to Forever” with Chick Corea.
 “Return to Forever” was a great fusion band, that for the most part, focused on traditional instrumentation.
 Usually, guitar or keys were the lead instruments.
 On Clarke’s solo efforts, it was all about the instrument he played.
 It was all about the bass.

 “Spanish Phases for Strings and Bass” kicks off side two with a combination of neo-classical and Latin music.
-That’s followed by the four part jazz fusion masterppiece “Life Suite”, which can be best described with one word: “epic”.
+That’s followed by the four-part jazz fusion masterpiece “Life Suite”, which can be best described with one word: “epic”.